vanderlowe/et-al/README.md

 et-al
 =====

-Social psychology authors, articles, and journals
+Social psychology authors, articles, and journals.

+For more information, please see the [wiki](https://github.com/vanderlowe/et-al/wiki)